Here’s What’s Coming To — And Leaving — HBO Now This Month

 HBO subscribers — or those who opt to use the company’s streaming service, HBO Now — will want to pay attention to what movies and TV shows are coming to and leaving the platform this month.
 Aside from Leaving Neverland, the documentary film that focuses on two men who allege they were sexually abused by pop icon Michael Jackson, there are a handful of iconic films arriving on HBO this month, as noted by The Verge.

 Fans of fashion (or veteran actress Meryl Streep) will be glad to know that The Devil Wears Prada was made available for streaming last week.
-Those who prefer crime-dramas and murder-mysteries should get their streaming on, as both Murder on the Orient Express and Three Billboards Outside Ebbing, Missouri will be leaving HBO Go at the end of the month.
+Those who prefer crime dramas and murder mysteries should get their streaming on, as both Murder on the Orient Express and Three Billboards Outside Ebbing, Missouri will be leaving HBO Go at the end of the month.
 A full list of what’s coming and going can be found below.

-Coming to HBO Now
+Coming To HBO Now

 - 2 Dope Queens, Season 2 finale